pdolezal/net.yetamine.lang/README.md

 ### Is Java Collections Framework fluent? ###

-When a title is a question, the answer usually is *No!* This is the case too.
+When a title is a question, the answer usually is "No!"
+This is the case too.
 Everybody probably knows how verbose task is filling a constant `Map` with a bunch of constant values.
 It could have been much easier if the interface would be more fluent.
 Fortunately, there is a way now:

 ```{java}
 static final Map<TimeUnit, String> UNITS = FluentMap.adapt(new EnumMap<TimeUnit, String>(TimeUnit.class))